jadonmmiller/Serial-to-USB-Scale/README.md

 # Serial-to-USB-Scale
 This is a STM32F1-based Serial to USBHID Scales Converter.

+**I am working on porting this from the STM32 to a cheaper, more powerful RP2040 dev board.**
+The *main* branch is the current stable STM32 version, the *STM32-Port* branch is the last stable version for that hardware (preserved on the second branch because *main* will become the RP2040 port when it's finished), and the *RP2040-Port* branch is the working branch for the port.

 It started when I bought a shipping scales with a serial connection a few months ago.
 I wanted to connect that to my shipping software, which expected a scales running the USB-HID communications protocol.
 That's when this adapter came to be!

 I use the Bluepill to send a character to the scales, requesting data.
 The scales then responds with a text string containing the weight and some other details.
 The adapter parses the string, then sends the data onto the computer.